 Some people might drive through west Lucas from Allen and just assume the entire town is flat and treeless because that's all they see.
 Those new subdivisions will mature, but there's already an area of Lucas with heavily wooded land around Lake Lavon.

 With the lake bordering Lucas to the east, nights are dark and quiet.
 You can actually look up and still see a blanket of stars.
-If you enjoy wildlife, you'll find a plethora of road runners, herons, rabbits, wild ducks, turtles, coyotes, and believe it or not, bobcats, and believe it or not, even deer.
-Don't be surprised to see big red tailed hawks sitting on a telephone line.
+If you enjoy wildlife, you'll find a plethora of road runners, herons, rabbits, wild ducks, turtles, coyotes, bobcats, and believe it or not, even deer.
+You'll often see a big red tailed hawk sitting on a telephone line.

 This will never change because all of the land around Lake Lavon is owned by Army Corps of Engineers for lake control.
 It will be protected forever.